“Complexity is your enemy. Any fool can make something complicated. It is hard to make something simple.“

 Nowadays, plenty of unused features are less valued as marketing arguments than simplicity and ergonomics.
 That clearly has not been always the case.

 Remember the washing machines in the 80s with 50+ washing programs?
 While you were just using “White” or “Color” and dry or not at the end.
 Now arguments are simplicity first, offset time start, energy consumption, and sometimes noise level.

 Keep It Simple (Stupid) or Less is More

 If the illustration on the right would not sufficient, there are many reasons one would Design Simple.
 Design Simple permits

-- simple to design; means in less time on the market
+- simple to design; which means in less time on the market

 - simplicity to build, assemble & control; frequently means cheaper

-- simpler for your users to learn and to use
+- simpler for your users to learn and use

 - means also reliable & easy to maintain with standards parts and not too many specific tools or training